MEET THE BAND

 Susie Major, founder of RagDolls, had her start in Las Vegas performing and writing in local bands.
 It was in Las Vegas that she was discovered and asked to sing in the cult horror movie, Roctober Blood, in which she sang the main song, “Rainbow Eyes."
 Susie has fronted her own bands, honing her songwriting and unique rock vocal style.
 She has shared the stage with Queensryche, UFO, John Waite, Michael Schenker, The Tubes, and many more.
 She has also performed on numerous songs for the recent SyFY Channel’s phenom, Sharknado movie series.

-Susie has had a deep love of Aerosmith from an early age and credits their style on her own songwriting.
+Susie has had a deep love of Aerosmith from an early age and credits their style in her own songwriting.
 Paying homage to Aerosmith was Susie's intention in forming RagDolls.
-She went over and over planning out exactly what she envisioned for the band down to every last detail.
-She painstakingly searched and auditioned many musicians before finalizing the band members.
-She is extremely proud of RagDolls and gives 100% of herself into each performance and won't give less than her ALL to the audience.
+She is extremely proud of RagDolls and gives 100% of herself into each performance and never gives less than her ALL to the audience.

 Songs from Ali’s four full-length albums have been featured in numerous films and hit shows like Sex and the City, Dawson’s Creek and in 2019, Fox Thursday Night Football.
 She’s toured Australia, Japan and beyond, provided backing vocals for Neil Young, and shared the stage with songwriting legend Paul Williams as his featured vocalist.
 Also a published author, Ali penned "Guitar for Girls" (Hal Leonard), a guitar method book & CD.